kumahq/kuma/docs/proposals/multicluster.md

 ## Networking

-The cross-cluster networking model relies on the ability for each cluster to expose its services at a routable IP adress, which is reachable by the other clusters in the Kuma Multicluster deployment.
+The cross-cluster networking model relies on the ability for each cluster to expose its services at a routable IP address, which is reachable by the other clusters in the Kuma Multicluster deployment.

 ```